paolosimone/virtual-json-viewer/README.md

 ### Manifest Version

-Starting from Virtual Json Viewer 0.2.0 the default build for Chrome relies on the new [Manifest V3](https://developer.chrome.com/docs/extensions/mv3/intro/) and requires Chromium version 106 or higher.
+The default build for Chrome relies on the new [Manifest V3](https://developer.chrome.com/docs/extensions/mv3/intro/) and requires Chromium version 106 or higher.
 If you are running an older version of Chromium because reasons...
 I got your back!
 Simpy follow the instructions on how to perform a [manual installation](#manual-installation) using a MV2 release.